fenos/dqlx/README.md

 # dqlx

-dqlx is a [DGraph](https://github.com/dgraph-io/dgraph) query builder </br>
+dqlx is a fully featured [DGraph](https://github.com/dgraph-io/dgraph) Schema and Query Builder for Go.
-Compose fluently complex and dynamic DGraph queries & mutations!
+It aims to simplify the interaction with the awesome Dgraph database allowing you to fluently compose any queries and mutations of any complexity.
+It also comes with a rich Schema builder to easily develop and maintain your Dgraph schema.

 ---

 ### Status
-The project is currently **🦸 Working Progress 🦸**, the API hasn't fully stabilised just yet.
+The project is getting close to its first official release v1.0

 ### Why?
 The DGraph query language is awesome! it is really powerful, and you can achieve a lot with it.